jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 In different contexts, ‘accountability’ may be used in the following ways.

 1. **Formal performance management processes**, such as performance reviews, promotions and employee gradings/rankings, may be seen to provide some degree of accountability: in theory, good performance is recognised and underperformance is sanctioned.
 Moreover, if someone is over-promoted despite (perceived) poor performance then this may be seen as a ‘lack of accountability’ (even if we have not yet defined what accountability should be).
-However, formal HR processes like annual reviews and rankings are known to often be counterproductive due to delayed feedback, unfair review processes, and a focus on criticism [Carucci 2020].
+However, formal HR processes like annual reviews and rankings are known to often be counterproductive due to delayed feedback, unfair review processes, and a focus on criticism (Carucci 2020).
 While managers should facilitate useful, frequent feedback to support personal development, an annual performance review is no good as a mechanism for accountability.

 2. Holding someone “accountable” is sometimes **a euphemism for finding someone to publicly blame**.
-It is well known that such a punitive approach undermines psychological safety, fostering a culture in which problems are hidden rather than acknowledged and learned from [Edmondson 2018].
+It is well known that such a punitive approach undermines psychological safety, fostering a culture in which problems are hidden rather than acknowledged and learned from (Edmondson 2018).
 Thus, punitive approaches diminish efforts to build a generative culture.

 3. Sometimes the term is used to **distinguish the key decision-maker** from others responsible for doing the work (e.g. in a RACI matrix).
 This may tell us who is accountable, but it doesn’t tell us what accountability should look like.

 4. Sometimes “accountable” is used as a **synonym for “responsible”** (e.g. Fisher, 2000).
-Certainly, accountability implies a responsibility to our work commitments, and this view may even be sufficient when things are going well, but without also examining how we deal with failure (and especially how we learn from it), we are still missing something important.
+Certainly, accountability implies a responsibility to our work commitments, and this view may even be sufficient when things are going well.
+However, without also examining how we deal with failure (and especially how we learn from it), we are still missing something important.

 5. We also speak of accountability for **serious transgressions** (e.g. behaviours which contribute towards a toxic workplace culture, or which may even be illegal).
-These cases are important to deal with quickly [Felps 2006] but should be distinguished from cases in which failures can occur despite the best efforts of all.
-Treating every failure as a preventable error or a moral failure of character to be sanctioned will engender a pathological culture.
+These cases are important to deal with quickly (Felps 2006) but should be distinguished from cases in which failures can occur despite the best efforts of all.
+Treating every failure as a moral failure of character to be sanctioned will engender a pathological culture.

 6. Tiresomely, the term has also been co-opted from the language of therapy to gaslight an audience into thinking a mistake has been recognised.
 When a YouTuber promises to “take accountability” for their latest crypto scam, you know you’re witnessing a PR manoeuvre and that zero consequences will follow.

 # A better approach

-To improve upon these limited approaches, we can take inspiration from two complementary views on what ‘accountability’ should be in high performing organisations.
+To improve upon these limited approaches, we can take inspiration from two complementary views on what ‘accountability’ should look like in high performing organisations.
+We will then discuss the preconditions which management must institute in order for this approach to be effective.

 ## ‘Accountability’ as responsibility